Thanks for your interest in the history behind Svante’s.

 During the Civil War, Svante—like Sam Houston—did not support slavery or secession and feared for his life as well as his family’s.
 After multiple threats, he fled Texas in 1863 hidden under straw in a covered wagon, without his wife and four children, having buried $40,000—about $1 million today—in gold in the basement of his house on the Colorado River.
 He made it to Mexico where he stayed for a year, eventually moving to New Orleans where he reunited with his family after the War ended and then permanently to New York City.
 Although he never returned to live in Texas, he kept his ties to Texas, visiting occasionally and acting as a cotton agent.
 He died in 1896 and is buried at Woodlawn Cemetery in the Bronx.

 His sons, Eric and Swen, organized the land holdings into ranching operations in 1882 and headquartered their company in Stamford, Texas.
 The Swenson Ranch’s brand, SMS with two backward S’s, became one of the most famous in Texas.
 The ranch has been known over the years for its quality of cattle and horses and for its many innovations.

-All the meat we provide—to your home, at our restaurant or on our food truck—comes directly from one of the remaining Swenson ranches owned by the direct descendants of Svante.
+All the meat we provide—to your home or on our food truck—comes directly from one of the remaining Swenson ranches owned by the direct descendants of Svante.

 We appreciate your interest and your business.
 Please let us know if you have suggestions about how we can improve your experience.